 MR. STERN: My opinion about it?

 SPEAKER: Yes.

-MR. STERN: Well --

-SPEAKER: Your comments on that.
+MR. STERN: Well -SPEAKER: Your comments on that.

 MR. YAO: What are your comments about it?

 MR. STERN: You're the man?

 MR. YAO: There always -- I think there will always be a wave of players who will come to China.
-I think the first wave started from Wang Zhizhi's draft in 1999 and Menk Batere after that.
-And me is the third player to come to the states.
+I think the first wave started from Wang Zhizhi's draft in 1999 and Matera after that.
+And May is the third player to come to the states.
 And Yi Jianlian and Sun Yue.
 And right now, yes, like you said, there's a gap.
 I think there's a gap between the first wave to the second.
-Like I just answered that lady's question, I've seen a few young talents in China.
+And so that lady's question, I've seen a few young talents in China.
 Just be patient and I think the NBA has a check waiting already.